Olbermann: Bush, Cheney Should Resign

 The girl, who was taking a summer algebra class, then broke down in tears, said CAIR, but did not remove her scarf.

-Labels: civil liberties, hijab
+Labels: civil_liberties, hijab

 Read more: